New York train derailment kills four, injures 63

 He said recovery of the train's "black box" - a data-recording device similar to those on airplanes - would reveal more about the train's speed, possible mechanical issues and whether brakes were applied.

-Passenger Frank Tatulli told television station WABC he had been riding in the first car and the train had been traveling "a lot faster" than usual.
+Passenger Frank Tatulli told television station WABC he had been riding in the first car and the train had been travelling "a lot faster" than usual.

 "The guy was going real fast on the turns and I just didn't know why because we were making good time.
 And all of a sudden we derailed on the turn," he said.